 How is vision affected?

-When a child with reduced visual skills is exposed to prolonged near vision activities, they will begin to experience visual side effects, including:
+When a child with reduced visual skills is exposed to prolonged near vision activities, it may negatively impact their school work and academic grades.

 - Attentional difficulties